-Kidney and black beans, yellow split peas and red lentils are among the thousands of colorful legumes.
-Legumes use nitrogen from the atmosphere to make protein and are an important protein source worldwide.
-So valuable in ancient Rome, prominent families derived their names from legumes; for example, Cicero is from the Latin word for chickpea.
+Kidney and black beans, yellow split peas and red lentils are among the thousands of colorful foods called pulses.
+Pulses - seeds of legumes that use nitrogen from the atmosphere to make protein - are an important protein source worldwide.
+So valuable in ancient Rome, prominent families derived their names from beans and peas; for example, Cicero is from the Latin word for chickpea.

 What's in Beans and Peas?

 Dry beans and peas are rich in fiber (20% of Daily Value) and a good source of protein (10% of Daily Value).
 They are also an excellent source of folate, a B vitamin.

 Pulses contain other health-promoting substances that may also protect against cancer:

 - Resistant starch, starch not digested in the small intestine, is used by healthful bacteria in the colon to produce short-chain fatty acids, which seem to protect colon cells.

 - Antioxidants from a variety of phytochemicals, including triterpenoids, flavonoids, inositol, protease inhibitors and sterols.

 There are several ways in which legumes may act to prevent cancer.

 A serving of legumes provide at least 20 percent of the recommended daily amount of folate and fiber.
 Dietary fiber can act in several ways to lower cancer risk, including helping with weight control.
 (Excess body fat increases the risk of eight cancers.)
 Gut bacteria feed on fiber, which produces compounds that may protect colon cells.
 And folate is essential for healthy DNA and maintaining control of cell growth.